bollu/bollu.github.io/README.txt

 - <a type="application/rss+xml" href="feed.rss"> RSS feed </a>
 - **It's useful to finish things.**

+# Resolution is Refutation Complete

+- Constructive proof.
+- We take soundness for granted since it easy by induction on the proof length.
+- We prove this by induction on number of literals in the full clausal set.
+So for a clausal set `{{A, B}, {C, D}}` our induction measure is 4.

+#### One literal

+- If we have 1 literal, then our clause set looks like `{{A}}` which cannot be UNSAT.
+Thus, we trivially will find a contradiction if one exists.

+#### `n+1` literals

+- Suppose there is assignment that makes the formula UNSAT.
+- Then we wish to show that resolution will find `False`.
+- Since we have `n+1` literals, there must be at least one clause `C` that has two literals.
+- Let `L` be one of the literals in clause `C`.
+Suppose `L` occurs as a +ve literal (mutatis mutandis for -ve occurrence.)
+Write `C := C' U { L }`, and write the full set of clauses `S` as `S := S' U { C }`.
+- Note that `S'` cannot be empty, as we know that `S` is `UNSAT`.
+- If `L` does not occur in negative position in any other literal, it can be eliminated from the problem, and we have reduced the number of literals.
+  Use IH to get a resolution contradiction proof of the reduced problem, which is a resolution proof of the original problem.
+- Since `S := S' U { C }` is UNSAT, this means that `S' /\ C`, or `S' /\ (C \/ L)` is false.
+This is to say that `(S' /\ C) \/ (S' /\ L)` is false, which means that
+  *both* `(S' /\ C)` as well as `(S' /\ L)` is false.
+- So, by IH, there must be resolution proofs for both `S' U {C}` as well as `S' U {{L}}`.
+- Now, see that we can "percolate" the

+# Fagin's theorem

+- Consider sublanguages of all languages that encode models via the standard model encoding.
+- Which of these languages can be recognized by NP?
+- Crazy theorem: the ones that are exactly describable by *monadic second order logic*.
+- Subtlety: we first *fix* the formula, and we then solve the problem if a model (encoded as a string) makes the formula true
+- Sketch of MSO can be accepted by NP: First see that MSO can be figured out by NP: Make the guess for the relation, then do the usual thing of testing a fixed formula.
+   We need as many loops as there are quantifiers in the formula.
+But since the formula is fixed, this is $n^k$ where $n$ is the size of the model / size of the input string.
+   So we are done.

+#### Hard part: every NP model property can be figured out by MSO

+- Key idea: we want to run cook-levin, but we don't have booleans.
+- Note that the largest numbers we will ever need to do cook levin are at most $n^k$ for some fixed $k$ (running time of NP machine).
+- Use MSO to pick a total order on the model.
+- On a finite model, a total order is an ordinal!
+- From this, get integers `[0...n)`.
+Example: `0` is the smallest integer. so it is given by the least element in the ordering, so `exists x, forall y, x <= y`.
+- Successor is given by "next" element in the ordering. `succ(x)` is the element `y` such that `x < y` and there is no `z` such that `x < y < z`.
+- OK, but we need `n^k`.
+- Get `n^k` by building tuples `MxMx..xM` and imposing lex ordering! lex ordering can also be expressed as a FOL formula.
+- Done, we have arithmetic upto `n^k`.
+- Sweet, now run cook-levin inside the model using our arithmetic. sugoi!

+# EF (Ehrenfeucht–Fraïssé) games

+- Games used to show that two structures are rank-q equivalent in FOL via game semantics.
+- We make a restriction: we assume that the theory contains no function symbols.
+Recall that function symbols can be encoded via relations, so no expressive power is lost, merely annoynance is thwarted.
+- If we had function symbols also, then we would need to perform induction on function call nesting depth as well as quantifier depth, and our completion of the substructre would need to complete by function symbols also.

+- One direction is easy: if two models are rank `q` equivalent, then they are also game-round-q equivalent.

+### Game equivalence implies rank equivalence

+- We prove by contrapositive.
+Assume the two models are rank-k disequivalent (so there is a formula of that rank that distinguishes the models), we will show that the models are game-k disequivalent (so there is a winning strategy for spoiler.)

+#### Example 0: Rank 0 equivalence

+- Suppose we have a theory with no constant symbols.
+Then, at rank 0, it's impossible to tell them apart, because we cannot write *any* propositional equations about them!
+- So suppose a theory $T$ does have a constant symbol `c`.
+Now suppose we have two model `M, M'` which are not rank-0 equivalent.
+This means that some propositional formula, involving `c`, can tell the two models apart.
+Call the formula `f`.
+Then it must be the case that WLOG, `M |= f` and `M' !|= f`.
+- Now, from the view of the game, this means that we play a round 0 game, and build an *empty* partial isomorphism between the two models `M, M'`.
+What do we compare?
+- Fear not, we must *generate* the substructure from the empty partial iso, which will be the submodel of `M` (say `C` for contradiction) which only has the symbol `c`, and similarly `M'` has submodel `C'` which has only `c'`.
+- Now, the formula `f`, when evaluated on the submodel `C` will be true, and when evaluated on `C'` will be false!
+- Thus, game-0 equivalence iff rank-0 equivalence.

+#### Example 1: Existential Rank 1 equivalence

+- Suppose the two models are rank-1 disequivalent, and this formula that shows their disequivalence is an existential formula.
+Let the formula be `f := exists x, f'`.
+  Suppose WLOG that `M |= f` and `M' !|= f`.
+- What does this mean?
+This means that there is some element `m` in `M` such that `M |= f'(m)`.
+It also means that for *all*  `m'` in `M'`, `M' !|= f'(m')`.
+- So, for the spoiler to win, it needs to pick a submodel `C` of `M` that contains `m`, since any submodel `C'` of `M'` *will not* be able to model `f'`!
+- that's exactly what the spoiler does: it pick `m` in `M`.
+Now whatever `m'` duplicator chooses, the formula `exists x, f'` can tell them apart: the formula is true in `C'` and will be false in all choices of `C'` that duplicator can make!
+- Note that in this case, spoiler chose an element `m` in `M`.

+#### Example 2: Universal Rank 1 equivalence

+- Suppose the two models are rank-1 disequivalent, and this formula that shows their disequivalence is a universal formula.
+Let the formula be `f := forall x, f'`.
+  Suppose WLOG that `M |= f` and `M' !|= f`.
+- What does this mean?
+This means that for every element `m` in `M`, it is true that `M |= f'(m)`.
+It also means that there is *some* element `m'` in `M'` such that
+  `M' !|= f'(m')`.
+- So, now, spoiler chooses `m'`.
+This way, spoiler ensures that it gets a submodel `C'` where `C' !|= forall x, f'` since we have `m'` in `c'` such that `C' |= f'(m')`.
+- Duplicator cannot win, since for any submodel `C` of `M` it chooses, it must be the case that `C' |= forall m, f'`, since for every element `m` in `M` (and thus `m` in `C`), we have that `M |= f'(m)`, and thus `C |= f'(m)`.
+- Note that in this case, spoiler chose an element `m'` in `M`'.

+#### Full Proof Sketch
+- See that spoiler really needs the ability to pick from both `M` and `M'` to corner duplicator.
+- Clearly, one can see how to generalize this to an induction.
+So perform the induction, replacing the level 1 case with an inductive case.
+- Note that the spoiler needs to be able to choose elements from either set to be able to correctly.

 # DPLL

 - DPLL algorithm is a decision procedure for propositional logic.